b-casey/OpenSMACX/README.md

 # OpenSMACX
 A project to decompile SMAC/X to C++ with the long term goal of creating a full open source clone.

+Source tested and compiled with Visual Studio 2017.

 v0.1
 * Parsing in alpha/x.txt and faction text files complete